TrinaKat/Brain-Hemorrhages/README.md

 Using Scikit-Learn, we implemented many classifier models such as nearest neighbors, SVM, and trees among other models.
 In addition, we also implemented logistic regression and a MLP neural network to enable comparison between the TensorFlow and Scikit-Learn libraries.

 ## Installation
 Download or clone the BrainHemorrhage repository.
 You would need access to the data, but the data is not public so either include your own data and set the file path in the scripts or contact Professor Scalzo for more information.
+You need to have TensorFlow and Scikit-learn installed.

 The scripts include the following libraries:
 numpy